The readings today leave us with three important lessons.

-Stand up right now and head over to Josie’s for Breakfast and have some of their great homemade bread or go over to the Timberlin Golf course and play a round of golf.
+Head over to Josie’s for Breakfast and have some of their great homemade bread or go over to the Timberlin Golf course and play a round of golf.

-The fact that God’s power over death puts our life in perspective.
+The fact that God’s power over death puts our life in perspective

 In the first reading Eliajh raises a widow’s son from the dead.